Lost in Woonsocket - Award Winning Documentary Film

 Super Soul Sunday - Oprah Winfrey

 Six years after Random 1 ran on A&E and the Lost in Woonsocket documentary debuted, Oprah’s Super Soul Sunday checked in with Random 1 filmmaker John Chester for an update on Mark and Normand.
-Everytime Lost in Woonsocket was screened, the audience always asked what had happened to Mark and Normand.
+Everytime Lost in Woonsocket was screened, the audience always asked us what had happened to Mark and Normand.
 You can watch what John reports here and then take a look at an recent interview with Normand which has more details on his recovery.

 Normand Cartier Interview